kmatassa/sample-server/README.md

 This will run the sequence of maven targets up to and including test.
 Items should be installed, code check-styled, compiled and finally test cases that start the http-server up and execute simplified fetches against it.

+These test cases fetch different file types and locations, with 1 forced failure.
+The html file test content is shown immediately as part of the test.
+The others simply write the returned content into target/fetched folder for your inspection.

 OR,

 mvn mvn exec:java<CR>